Resume where you left off?

 3. The Eyewitnesses

-The Logic: Liars lie to get money, sex, or power.
-The disciples got poverty, torture, and death.
-People die for what they believe is true, but nobody willingly dies for what they know is a lie.
+The Logic: Martyrdom does not automatically prove a belief is true, but it does tell us something about sincerity.
+Liars usually lie to gain money, sex, or power.
+The disciples gained poverty, torture, and death.
+People may die for what they believe is true, but they do not willingly die for what they know is a lie.

 Tap a person to see their file: